 When it comes to raising goats, you don’t need to do too much.
 Daily care, monthly hoof trimming, and seasonal supplements are usually all that it takes.

 Feeling overwhelmed with the work that goes into caring for your goats?
 Check out my Busy Homesteader’s Goat Management Binder to help you manage your time and your herd!
+I’ll give you everything you need to stay organized, plus extra guides on goat nutrition, parasites, and treating illnesses.

 Proper nutrition and care goes a long way in keeping your goats happy and healthy.
 Read my guide on Goat Nutrition to ensure that you are feeding your goats properly.